 Acceptance of the prime axiom has led to the unquestioned belief that humans are simply the product of bio-chemical self-organisation, random mutations of that biological self-organisation, and the natural selection of those random mutations.
 This is the constantly repeated foundational dogma of an entire civilization, post-Christian western civilisation.

-Scientists question the prime axiom their professional and personal peril.
-But if the prime assumption is wrong, our entire civilization would be built on a lie.
+Scientists question the prime axiom at their professional and personal peril.
+But if the prime assumption of evolution is wrong, our entire civilization would be built on a lie.
 We’d be living at odds with objective reality and who we really are, blind to obvious truth and self-deluded.
 To correct this lie, millions of careers would be lost and there would be immense institutional embarrassment from the guardians of our various intellectual galaxies.
 Ethical and legal norms would be forced to change, and the all-powerful ordering of western society would be turned upside down.

 But the prime axiom is actually wrong!